-The Newton Fund aims to promote the economic development and social welfare of either the partner countries or, through working with the partner country, to address the well being of communities.
+The Newton Fund aims to build research and innovation partnerships with the 16 partner countries to promote the economic development and social welfare, and to develop their research and innovation capacity for long-term sustainable growth.
 It will do so through strengthening partner country science and innovation capacity and unlocking further funding to support this work.
-It is part of the UK’s official development assistance (ODA).

-- People: increasing capacity for science and innovation in partner countries.
+- People: increase capacity for science and innovation in partner countries.

 - Research: research collaborations on development topics.

-- Translation: creating collaborative solutions to development challenges and strengthening innovation systems.
+- Translation: create collaborative solutions to development challenges and strengthening innovation systems.

 Newton Fund team at tel 02 657 5633 or email firstname.lastname@example.org